Jason-Hargrove/100-days-of-code-part-4/README.md

+### Day 25: May 21, 2024

+# Day 25 of 100 Days of Code: Deep Learning and Strategic Technology Planning

+## Today's Progress

+Continued "Practical Deep Learning for Coders: Lesson 1" from FastAI.
+Also created a technology radar.

+Using the technology radar I map out essential skills after finishing the "Recovering from a Job Loss in Technology" course on LinkedIn Learning.

+Additionally, I began the "Postman Essential Training" and completed the setup.

+## Thoughts

+Today was about blending continued deep learning study with strategic planning and skill acquisition.
+Creating the technology radar felt good; helping me focus my learning on technologies that will shape my career trajectory.

+## Hashtags

+\#100DaysOfCode \#WebDevelopment \#JavaScript \#FastAI \#MachineLearning \#Poastman

 ### Day 24: May 20, 2024

 # Day 24 of 100 Days of Code: More Deep Learning Journey with FastAI